sykesm/dav-blobstore/README.md

 go get github.com/sykesm/dav-blobstore
 ```

-### Running the server
+### Configuring the server

-In order to run the server, you need to point to a JSON configuration file.
+In order to use the server, you need to create a JSON configuration file and
+point the server to it.

 ```json
 {